Ever heard someone say 'there's no-one in Opensim'? Or maybe that was you, talking to yourself - hey nothing wrong with that!

 If you really hate Social Media, and who can blame you, try grid websites.
 Just to give you a few examples, click here to see how AMV keep you up to date with their impressive range of parties, and here is Wolf Territories grid's Destination guide which is both efficient and informative.
 Kitely's events calendar shows everything going on over there, from Blender classes to Bible sessions.
 Lots of other grids do something similar, so google the grid's name to find them!

 Each grid has a unique way to let you know about upcoming events.
+This is Pangea's website. |

 This pesky round planet, with its 38 time zones, (there's a useless factoid for you!) further complicates matters.
 Most users of opensim fall into three groups, the Americas, Europe, and the Far East/Australasia.